Note: References and Useful threads/posts below provide a lot of info not in the docs

 - Cragne Manor by divers hands (6M62)

-- @emshort’s Counterfeit Monkey (6M62) Especially worth examining if you’re writing a large game or concerned with performance: it’s one of the larger I7 games and has been extensively optimized.
-Older Counterfeit Monkey source prior to optimization and reorganization.
+- @emshort’s Counterfeit Monkey (6M62) Especially valuable if you’re writing a large game or are concerned with performance: it has been extensively optimized; older Counterfeit Monkey source prior to optimization and reorganization

 Inform 6

-I7 compiles to Inform 6 before that gets compiled to Glulx or z-code.
-The Inform 6 Standard Library isn’t involved; I7 uses the I6 Template Layer that every Inform installation has under Internal/I6T.
-These used to be labeled Appendix B of the documentation: their comments often document things that aren’t documented elsewhere.
+I7 compiles to I6 before that gets compiled to Glulx or z-code.
+The I6 Standard Library isn’t involved; I7 uses the I6 Template Layer that Inform installations have under Internal/I6T

 - I6 Technical Manual